Marginal Singularity, and the Benefits of Labels in Covariate-Shift: Lower Bound Analysis

 \section{Lower Bound Analysis}

-Theorem \ref{thm:minimaxLowerBound} is a consequence of the below Propositions \ref{prop:lbDmFinite}, \ref{prop:lbBcnFinite} and \ref{prop:lbInfinite}.
-Our analysis follows the usual intuition behind traditional minimax proofs (i.e. in finding sufficiently large \emph{packings} under appropriate metrics) with the added difficulty that here we deal with tuples $(\sJoinProb, \tJoinProb)$ of distributions from which two separate samples are drawn.
+Theorem \ref{thm:minimaxLowerBound} is a consequence of Propositions \ref{prop:lbDmFinite}, \ref{prop:lbBcnFinite} and \ref{prop:lbInfinite}.
+The more involved construction being that of Proposition \ref{prop:lbDmFinite}, we provide it fully here, while the other 2 propositions are covered in the appendix, and follow similar arguments but relatively simpler constructions.

+As stated earlier, the main technicality in showing Theorem \ref{thm:minimaxLowerBound} is in dealing with classifiers learned on non-identical samples.
 Various basic tools are used in the literature, which often build on Fano's inequality, Assouad, or LeCam's approach \citep{yu1997assouad}.
-In particular, Theorem 2.5 of \citet{tsybakov2009introduction} is stated in a general enough form to address part of our needs.
+In particular, Theorem 2.5 of \citet{tsybakov2009introduction} will best suit our needs.
+In what follows, let $\KLDiv{\cdot}{\cdot}$ denote Kullback-Leibler (KL) divergence.

 \begin{myproposition} [Thm 2.5 of \citet{tsybakov2009introduction}] Let $\{ \sampleDist_{\h} \}_{\h \in \modelClass}$ be a family of distributions indexed over a subset $\modelClass$ of a semi-metric $( \mathcal{F}, \semiMetric)$.
 Suppose $\exists \, \h_0, \ldots, \h_{\M} \in \modelClass$, for $\M \geq 2$, such that: